teddytennant/biomed-chat/README.md

 # Fine tuned model is here!
 Available at https://huggingface.co/ttennant/qwen2.5-7b-medical-lora.
-Integration into UI coming soon.
+Now integrated in the UI with optional local inference.
 # Biomed Chat

 Practitioner-focused chatbot UI for biomedical engineers.
 Proxies to Grok‑4 via xAI API with RAG and a tailored system prompt that assumes baseline field expertise.